ismand95/MScThesis-The_Pricing_of_Climate-Related_Risk_Perception/README.md

-# The Pricing of Climate-Related Risk Perception
+# MSc Oecon, The Pricing of Climate-Related Risk Perception

 Repository containing the code that generated the results for our MSc Thesis in Economics at Aarhus University.
 Our thesis aimed to quantify and understand the